For your home

 American Giant Mosquitoes are known for their painful bites and are capable of biting through clothes and fur.
 The blood-sucking pest finds their targets by detecting carbon dioxide in the breath of humans and heat permeating from our bodies.
 Psorophora ciliata bite into their hosts using a saw-like mechanism in their mouths that drills into the skin.
 The painful aspect of their bite occurs when the pest releases the mechanism.

-“One thing that’s very interesting about these giant mosquitoes is that they are aggressive biters,” said Troyano.
+“One thing that’s very interesting about these giant mosquitoes is that they are aggressive biters,” said Dr. Nancy Troyano, PhD, BCE Training Manager/Entomologist at Rentokil North America.
 “Usually mosquitoes that are biters of man are what we called crepuscular, meaning they come out at dawn or at dusk to bite you.
 What makes this species of mosquito special is that they will land on you any time of the day and bite you.
-Luckily, Psorophora ciliata mostly bite horses and cattle due to their preference for living in pasture, and just incidentally bite humans.” ”
+Luckily, Psorophora ciliata mostly bite horses and cattle due to their preference for living in pasture, and just incidentally bite humans.”

-If you are in need of mosquito pest control service, Ehrlich will reduce mosquitoes by creating a barrier around your home or building to keep out mosquitoes.
+If you are in need of mosquito pest control service to avoid mosquito bites, Ehrlich will reduce mosquitoes by creating a barrier around your home or building to keep out mosquitoes.
 For more information on our mosquito-related services, click here.

 What do you think about the Great American Mosquito?
 Tell us in the comments below.